hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 as desired (provided they are eligible to use it).
 10 Update your warband rating.
 You are now ready to fight again.
-#### Disbanding warbands

-You may disband your old warband at the end of any game and start again with a new one.
-All the warriors in the original warband and any equipment and other benefits they acquired are lost.
-You can also dismiss any warrior in your warband at any time.
 #### Death of a Warrior

 When a warrior is killed (Hero or Henchman) all his weapons and equipment are lost.
 This is very important, so be clear about it from the start.
 It is not possible to reallocate a warrior’s weapons or equipment once he is dead.

 #### Death of a Leader

 If the leader of the warband is slain, the Hero with the next highest Leadership value takes command.
-He then gains the Leader ability (although he must continue to use his original Skill list) and can use the Equipment list available to the leader.
+He then gains the Leader ability (although he must continue to use his original Skill list).
 If there is more than one Hero eligible to assume command, the warrior with the most Experience points becomes the leader.
-In the case of a tie roll a D6 to decide the new leader.
-Note that you may not hire a new leader for your warband.
+If that is also is even the player may choose.
 In the case of Undead warbands, the death of the Vampire means that the warband’s Necromancer must take over.
 If the warband doesn’t include one, the spells that hold the restless